unhcr/koboloadeR/README.md

 ------|--------------
-`order`| used to define order for ordinal variables `weight`| used to define weight for each answers in case it's used for some specific indicator calculation
+`order`| used to define order for ordinal variables `weight`| used to define weight for each answers in case it's used for some specific indicator calculation `recategorise`| used to recategorise quickly choices for a question

 ## Functions